hackedbyagirl/offensive-kali-ansible/README.md

 ### Setting a Remote User
 By default, ansible connects to all remote devices with the username you are using on the control node.
 If that username does not exist on the remote device, you will need to set a different username for the connection in the playbook.
-By default, this playbook will have the username set to `kali` in the inventory file hosts.ini
+By default, this playbook will have the username set to `kali` in the inventory file `ansible/hosts.ini`

 ### Execution